jnozzi/cocoadev.com/markdown/HelpWithNSRangePointer.md

 Both the original post and the reply above belie a horrible misunderstanding of the situation.
 (No offense, it's just the kind of thing that will make horrible, hard-to-find bugs.)

-The     attribute:... method asks for an General/NSRangePointer because it's *returning* an General/NSRange.
-Thus, you should not be passing it a variable General/NSRangePointer, initialized to nil or otherwise.
-What you should be doing is passing it a pointer to an existing General/NSRange, like this:
+The     attribute:... method asks for an NSRangePointer because it's *returning* an NSRange.
+Thus, you should not be passing it a variable NSRangePointer, initialized to nil or otherwise.
+What you should be doing is passing it a pointer to an existing NSRange, like this:

-General/NSRange annotationRange;
+NSRange annotationRange;
-id attribute = General/textView textStorage] attribute:[[NSLinkAttributeName
+id attribute = textView textStorage] attribute:[[NSLinkAttributeName
 	atIndex:[textView selectedRange].location
 	effectiveRange:&annotationRange];